 March 30th – Early April

 When we arrived in Cairns, we spent time truly vegging out, eating kipfler potatoes, spending time at waterfalls with our friends and trying not to think about the fact that we may be pregnant.
 The 1st of April was Easter and also my birthday, which was the day that I felt the embryo implant into my uterine wall.
 A few days later, I did what I said I wouldn’t do and took a home pregnancy test.
 Two lines appeared.
 I had doubts that it had worked and chalked up the positive result to Pregnyl injections.
 Later in the month, I went for my first HCG blood test, which confirmed that I was in fact pregnant.
-Our first ultrasound at 7 weeks confirmed that the pregnancy was going well.
+We then had an ultrasound.

 I am absolutely shattered – completely exhausted.
 Somehow, I am keeping my busy life together on a golden thread.
 I am still teaching every day and I have recently been appointed to a position of added responsibility in the Education Department (how exciting!)
 On top of that, I have been completing extra study, but spending roughly 12-14 hours in bed every day, which feels most unhealthy.
 I finished prednisone steroids, which I’m glad about.
 Those steroids involved some low moments of sitting in the Hungry Jack’s car park with thick cut fries of an afternoon.
 Never again!